 - Hepatitis B virus reactivation.
 See "What is the most important information I should know about MAVYRET?" - In people who had or have advanced liver problems before starting treatment with MAVYRET: rare risk of worsening liver problems, liver failure and death.
 Your healthcare provider will check you for signs and symptoms of worsening liver problems during treatment with MAVYRET.
-Tell your healthcare provider right away if you have any of the following signs and symptoms: - nausea - tiredness - yellowing of your skin or white part of your eyes - bleeding or bruising more easily than normal - confusion - dark, black, or bloody stool - loss of appetite
+Tell your healthcare provider right away if you have any of the following signs and symptoms: - nausea - tiredness - yellowing of your skin or white part of your eyes - bleeding or bruising more easily than normal - confusion dark or brown (tea-colored) urine swelling or pain on the upper righ

+• loss of appetite